mariosotil/river-framework/README.md

     - The extended layer, that allows the developer to write logic, rules, etc. for a single object. e.g. a document or a database
   - Moving the support for Ids and indexes to the extended layer
   - Writing a LoggerHelper class to make easier to control the `java.util.logging.Logger` objects
-  - Optimizing the Lotus Notes wrapper library
+  - Optimizing the IBM Notes wrapper library
   - Experimenting with the IBM Notes auto recycling
-  - Experimenting with Lotus Notes objects caching
+  - Experimenting with IBM Notes objects caching
   - Temporarily removing the support to Hazelcast wrapper library
   - Updating the documention using Javadoc
   - Various fixes